 Diversity of Bacteriophages

 Phages, viruses that infect bacteria, are ancient predators.
 They are abundant, but the scientific community knows very little about them.
 We collect soil samples and isolate novel phages.
 Then, we sequence DNA so that we can learn more about them by peering into their genome.
 This research is part of a national recognized program, SEA-PHAGES, which is sponsored by HHMI.
-See more here.
+See more about the program here.
+Related posts are here.

 DNA barcoding and insect diversity